faithvoid/OpenArenaNX/README.md

 ## **Q3ArenaNX**
 A port of ioquake3 for the Nintendo Switch.
 Compatible with both controllers and keyboard + mouse controls!
 Based off of ioquake3 1.36.

+### ***"Why?
+Doesn't ioquake3-nx already exist?"***
+It does, and this project uses some of it's code!
+But it's slightly out of date, so this branch exists to keep it updated somewhat, with the hopeful inclusion of splitscreen multiplayer in the near future.

 ## **Installation**
 - Latest full build including demo game files can be downloaded and copied from <a href="https://accela.design/downloads/switch-homebrew/Q3ArenaNXDemo.zip">here!<br/></a>
 - Copy release files to /switch/ folder